 I traced them, cut them out, used my label maker to create custom labels and then laminated them!

 This is by far the best system I have ever had.
 It’s mainly a filing system for cash!
+Find the free printable pattern for these above.

 How Do You Start A Cash Envelope System?